LiveUI/Awesome/README.md

 ```

 for Swift Package Manager
-1. You can add in your project settings under swift packages package by entering url and select version to complete.
+1. You can add in your project settings under Swift Packages or  File -> Swift Packages -> Add Package to enter the following url and select version to complete.
 ```
 https://github.com/LiveUI/Awesome
 ```